 Moving on from there, 'Anxiety' has a touch of the Cure in its chord progression and chiming guitars.
 From triumphant beginnings, the album starts to explore darker themes midway with 'Moon As My Witness' a poignant high point of Part 2.

 'All That We Are' rounds off the album with aplomb, a slow build reaching a crescendo.
 For all the intricate theories and themes explored by Angels & Airwaves throughout the years, this one song at the end of Love Part 2 is a celebration of life, love and humanity, and a perfect way to wrap up the Love Project.

 After its release in November 2011, Love Part 2 was met with mixed reviews from critics, some scathingly bad, some at least giving the band kudos for sticking to their guns with regard to sound, concept and innovation.
 It reached #30 on the US Billboard album charts, and also signalled the end of an era.
-Atom Willard's time with the band was over, and he left thanking them for six great years together, for Matt Wachter, who wanted to spend more time with family, and also for sound engineer Jeff 'Critter' Newell, seen as the '5th member' who died on New Years Eve 2011.
+Atom Willard's time with the band was over, and he left thanking them for six great years together, for Matt Wachter, who wanted to spend more time with family.

 A deluxe edition was released in 2012 with the inclusion of the film 'Love', in which astronaut Lee Miller is stranded alone on the International space station.
 As the Earth below him collapses, he becomes to realise he's the last human alive.
 The film's comment on the basic human need for contact is all set to Angel & Airwaves's Love concept albums.